Expressions of Interest

 - Invitation from the SA MET Unit,

-- Attendance at the accreditation team training program,
+- Attendance at the accreditation surveyor training workshop,

 - Membership of the Accreditation Committee, and